Colevy-Collins/HW8-Project/ver2/readme.txt

-In tis project you will find a program designed to help manage time.
+In this project you will find a program designed to help manage time.
 This project can take date related to date, time, and the task that was done.
 This project can also search stored tasks based on values for each data field.
 Finally, this project can generate 2 reports, one shows all tasks complete between 2 dates.